Supermagnum/ancient-sound/README.md

 Additions are welcome, but they have to be as good quality as possible, tones separated in their own folder with the instruments name. raw file must be included.

+Everything should be put in their respective folder.

 licenced under Public Domain